 “Are you okay, Hal?”
 Superman asked.

 “I wish I was, but the fact of the matter is, frankly, I feel like I failed Barry,” Green Lantern confessed.
 “It’s been on my mind the past few days.
 I keep thinking about how selfish I was on the JLA Satellite when I was deciding to quit being a Green Lantern.
 Here was my friend, who’d had so many problems to deal with, and all I could think about was giving up this ring.
 I couldn’t give him the support he needed greatly, and I can’t live that down.”

 “You were close to Barry, just as Wally and Ralph were.
 He wouldn’t want you feeling like this.”
 Superman placed his hand on Green Lantern’s shoulder and continued to speak.
 “Let me assure you, after all we went through in the Crisis, there have been times I’ve felt like I failed.
 I was nearly homicidal after the Anti-Monitor killed Kara.
 I wanted nothing more than to kill him.
 We will never be the same way that we used to be, but if we dwell on our apparent failures, we will fail this planet as its champions.
 Hal, rest assured that you never failed Barry as a friend.”

 “Hal,” Wally said, “Superman’s right.
 Barry held your friendship in high regard.
 You’ve got the ring again.
 Make every second count; if not for Barry, then for the innocents that would look at you as a hero.”

 “You’re right, both of you,” Green Lantern said.
 “I swear, to some degree, this also reminds me of when the Doom Patrol gave their lives.
 It’s that same sense of loss, but we need to stand together, become stronger.
-Anyone that’s died in our line of work, even my cousin Larry, the original Air Wave, that’s what they’d want.
+Anyone that’s died in our line of work, even my Uncle Larry, the original Air Wave, that’s what they’d want.
 Thank you for being my friends.”

 “That’s why we’re here, Hal,” Ralph said.